-Lisa Anne Porter is currently the Head of Text and Dialects at the American Conservatory Theatre in San Francisco.
+Lisa Anne Porter just ended her work as the Head of Acting at the now ended MFA program at the American Conservatory Theatre in San Francisco where she also served for many years as the Head of Text and Dialects.
 In addition to teaching in the three year MFA program, she coaches voice and dialect for the MainStage shows on the Geary, Rembe, and Rueff Stages.
-She is also the Co Voice and Dialect Coach for Harry Potter and the Cursed Child at the Curran Theatre. she has previously served on the faculties of UC Berkeley, UC Davis, Berkeley Repertory Theatre, the Academy of Art University, and Syracuse University.
+She also just ended her job as the Resident Director and the Co-Head of Voive and Dialects or Harry Potter and the Cursed Child at the Curran Theatre.
+She has previously served on the faculties of UC Berkeley, UC Davis, Berkeley Repertory Theatre, the Academy of Art University, and Syracuse University.
 She has taught workshops at Stanford University, SF State University, and Naropa University.

 While in her position as an Associate Professor of Voice/Acting/Text in the B.F.A. program at Syracuse University, she was awarded the Most Inspirational Faculty Award.
 She has coached voice and dialect in more than 70 productions nationwide.
 As a professional actor, she has performed with numerous repertory companies and Shakespeare festivals throughout the country.